 ● If you develop or have symptoms of COVID-19, however mild, inform your management team.
 Work with them to take appropriate transportation from the endpoint of your assignment to your home.
 Do not simply get in a taxi

-● Do not leave your home for at least 7 days from when your symptoms started.
+● Do not leave your home for at least 7 days from when your symptoms started (the exact amount of time will vary according to the advice from your government).
 Doing so will help protect others in your community while you are infectious

 ● Plan ahead and ask others for help.
 Ask your employer, friends, and family to get the supplies you need for you, and to leave them outside your front door

-● Stay at least 2 meters away from other people in your home whenever possible
+● Stay the recommended safe distance away from other people in your home whenever possible

 ● Sleep alone, if possible

-● If you share accommodation with others, a 14-day isolation period for all should be observed.
+● If you share accommodation with others, an isolation period for all should be observed.
 A useful guide to this can be found here.
 Particular care needs to be taken when using the bathroom, toilet and kitchen facilities, so to avoid cross contamination

 ● Wash your hands regularly and thoroughly for at least 20 seconds, using soap and hot water